 When the samurai reaches 100% ability in three fighting skills (which must include the use of the katana and the bow) and horsmanship, he qualifies as a Hero.
 At this point he may attempt to acquire a patron kami - much like the allied spirit of RuneQuest.
 The chance of this is the samurai's CHA x 5%.
 CHA is figured as in RuneQuest with the following modifications: CHA is increased by 1 point for every 20% increase over 70% ability in the use of the character's main weapon.
-Very cowardly or dishonourable actions are known to the kami, and may lower the samurai's effective CHA by 1-20 Roll on the Allied Kami Table for the level of spirit summoned.
+Very cowardly or dishonourable actions are known to the kami, and may lower the samurai's effective CHA by 1-20 points as far as they are concerned.
+If this takes the effective CHA below 1 then the only kami prepared to take any notice of the character will be a demonic spirit which will use spirit combat with a view to possessing him!

+Roll on the Allied Kami Table for the level of spirit summoned.
 The kami will usually inhabit the samurai's sword, or possibly his horse.
 It can then cast spells for him as needed.
 These spells can be selected at random, or the Referee may prefer to take an actual spirit or Deity from Japanese mythology and assign spells appropriate to the spirit's nature.
 Raiden, the demon-god of thunder, for example, would certainly be able to summon air elementals.

-Allied Kami Table

-D100 Kamitype POW INT no of s [battle]

-01-20 Lesser Spirit 3d6+3 3d6 INT x 1/2 1

-21-60 Greater Spirit 3d6+6 3d6 INT x 3/4 1d4

-61-95 SpiritLord 4d6+6 3d6 INT 2d4

-96-99 Spirit Prince 5d6+6 3d6 INT 2d4+2

-00 Deity 36 2d6+6 INT 10
+Allied Kami Table Kami type POW INT no of spells [battle] [Rune] INT x 1⁄2 1 01-20 Lesser Spirit 3d6+3 1d4 21-60 Greater Spirit 3d6+6 3d6 61-95 Spirit Lord 4d6+6 3d6 INT x 3/4 INT 2d4 2d4+2 96-99 Spirit Prince 5d6+6 3d6 Deity 36 2d6+6 INT